 Construction will have lasted 144 years.
 The initial plan includes 18 arrows, the highest of which measures 172 meters, making it the tallest church spire in the world.

-What are you going to see at the basilica ?
+What will you visit at the Basilica ?

-As we have said, this work is still incomplete because it advances according to the donations and ticket fees made by the visitors: it is therefore a site that you will visit!
+As we have said, this work at the Sagrada Familia church is still incomplete because it advances according to the donations and ticket fees made by the visitors: it is therefore a site that you will visit!

 Among the places accessible to the public we advise you to visit: the basilica, the two facades, the crypt, the schools and the cloister.